 Biostimulant injectables take a different pathway to achieve their longevity and results.
 By stimulating your skin’s collagen and elastin production, they add and restore volume, are used for structural enhancements, and more.
 They allow us to stimulate collagen renewal deep down to resuspend fat pads that have fallen or lost volume.
 At our clinic, we utilize biostimulants such as Sculptra Aesthetic and Radiesse to add volume to areas like the neck, saggy arms, knees, and buttocks.

-These treatments can also include PRP or PRFM (Platelet Rich Plasma or Platelet Rich Fibrin Matrix).
+These treatments can also include PRP.
 We use platelets from your blood to harness your body’s own collagen-building tools.
 After a small blood draw, we can produce PRP to use in direct dermal injection or use it topically with microneedling.
-PRFM adds a small amount of calcium to turn the PRP into a thicker gel suitable for injection.
+Natural Growth factors adds a small amount of calcium to turn the PRP into a thicker gel suitable for injection.

 Neuromodulators (Botox, Dysport, Xeomin)